 All candidates for the Bachelor of Arts degree with a major in music must complete a minimum of 46 units in music.
 The total number of music units that count toward the Bachelor of Arts may not exceed 60 units.
-Each semester, Bachelor of Arts students must complete 1 unit each of applied music and major ensemble for a total of 8 semesters.
+Bachelor of Arts in Music students complete six semesters of 2-unit applied music and participate in ensembles according to placement for six semesters and six units.

 Bachelor of Arts Major in Music